1990–91 Quebec Nordiques season

-The 1990–91 Quebec Nordiques season was the Nordiques 12th season in the National Hockey League.
+The 1990–91 Quebec Nordiques season was the Nordiques 12th season in the National Hockey League (NHL).

 Offseason

 After finishing in last place in the NHL in 1989–90 with only 31 points, Quebec hired Pierre Page to become the general manager, as Maurice Filion finished the previous season on an interim basis.
 Page had spent the previous two seasons as head coach of the Minnesota North Stars, helping them to the playoffs in each season with the team.

 Page then fired head coach Michel Bergeron, and named his assistant coach from the North Stars, Dave Chambers, to be his head coach in Quebec.
 This would be Chambers first time as a head coach at the NHL level.

-The Nordiques had the first overall pick in the 1990 NHL Entry Draft, and the club drafted Owen Nolan from the Cornwall Royals of the OHL.
+The Nordiques had the first overall pick in the 1990 NHL entry draft, and the club drafted Owen Nolan from the Cornwall Royals of the OHL.
 Nolan had 51 goals and 110 points with the Royals in 59 games, as well as recording 240 penalty minutes.
-The team also signed Mats Sundin, their first overall pick from the 1989 NHL Entry Draft, and would have him on the club for the 1990–91 season.
+The team also signed Mats Sundin, their first overall pick from the 1989 NHL entry draft, and would have him on the club for the 1990–91 season.